rehierl/node-tree-outliner/1-3-hierarchies/1-0-sets-of-sets.md

               |-------|      |-------|
 ```

-Sets C and D are identical, which is because there is no element that would
+Sets C and D are equivalent, which is because there is no element that would
-allow to distinguish set C from D (or vice versa).
-Consequently, there is
+allow to distinguish both sets from one another.
+Because of that, there is
-no distinct order (e.g. inside vs. outside) between those two sets.
+**no distinct order** (i.e. inside vs. outside) between those two sets.

+Note that, in order to avoid these kind of circumstances, each set needs to
+have elements which allow to **distinguish** a set from all the other sets.
+That is, **sets must be distinct**, which is why a set of sets would be
+required (instead of a multiset of sets).

 ```
 |-E-----|           |-F-----|